-- Chest protectors, head protectors, fist/forearm guards, foot/shin guards, and mouth guards are mandatory in all Black Belt Sparring divisions. - Groin protectors are mandatory in Men's Black Belt Sparring.
+- Head protectors, fist/forearm guards and mouth guards are mandatory in all Black Belt Sparring divisions, if 1 competitor wishes Chest protectors then both must wear one. - Other Safety equipment such as Shin/Instep, Groin protectors etc. are encouraged in Men's Black Belt Sparring.